Tax & Residency · Last updated 2 June 2026

 Cat 2 Gibraltar: Tax Residency for High Net Worth Individuals

 Gibraltar has long been one of the most attractive jurisdictions in Europe for high net worth individuals looking to reduce their tax burden legally.
-At the centre of this appeal is the Category 2 (Cat 2) tax residency status, a programme specifically designed for wealthy individuals who want to enjoy the benefits of living on the Rock while paying a fixed, capped amount of income tax each year.
+At the centre of this appeal is Category 2 (Cat 2) tax residency status, a programme specifically designed for wealthy individuals who want to enjoy the benefits of living on the Rock while paying a fixed, capped amount of income tax each year.

 What Is Category 2 Status?

-Unlike standard Gibraltar tax residency, which taxes individuals on their employment and self-employment income earned in or remitted to Gibraltar, Cat 2 provides a fixed annual tax liability with a guaranteed minimum and maximum cap.
+Unlike standard Gibraltar tax residency, which taxes individuals on employment and self-employment income earned in or remitted to Gibraltar, Cat 2 provides a fixed annual tax liability with a guaranteed minimum and maximum cap.
 This makes it extremely predictable for financial planning.

 Key Requirements for Cat 2 Gibraltar